public

 Paper provides these options for you to decide how far away an entity should be tracked (display to client) instead of tracking everything up to bordering chunks (simulation-distance -1).
 This is an optimized solution to combat expensive entity tickings.

-You can find related performance merits in your Spark report listed under Chunk provider tick.
+You can find related performance merits in your spark report listed under Chunk provider tick.

 tracker stage 1 is tracking entities.